-Donut Falls Trail is a 3.7 mile heavily trafficked out and back trail located near Salt Lake City, UT that features a waterfall and is good for all skill levels.
+Donut Falls Trail is a 3.7 mile heavily trafficked out and back trail located near Salt Lake City, Utah that features a waterfall and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until October.

 cross country skiing